aritranathhazra/Physics_Hons_WBSU_Sem-IV-_Python/README.md

-# Physics_Hons_WBSU_Sem-IV-_Python
-# WBSU Physics Hons Mathematical Physics 4th Sem Practical

-Welcome to the repository for the Mathematical Physics practical assignments of the 4th semester at WBSU (West Bengal State University).
+## _WBSU Physics Hons_ - Python Practicals

 This repository contains implementations and comparisons of various numerical methods and concepts related to mathematical physics.

-## Contents
+### Contents

 The practical assignments in this repository cover the following topics: